+Disadvantages

-- It is expensive as it involves living with the people on who research is conducted. - > It is time-consuming. - > Researchers may not adapt to new environments. - The researcher may miss vital information as the people being studied may behave differently in the presence of the researcher. - > The researcher risks losing his or her own culture on adapting to the environment of study. - 2012 pl qn l.
+It is expensive as it involves living with the people on who research is conducted.

+It is time-consuming.

+Researchers may not adapt to new environments.

+The researcher may miss vital information as the people being studied may behave differently in the presence of the researcher.
+The researcher risks losing his or her own culture on adapting to the environment of The researcher risks losing his or her own culture on adapting to the environment of study.
+2012 p1 qn 1.
 Give any two limitations of using anthropology as a source of information on History and Government.
-(2 marks) - i.
-It is time consuming - ii.
-It is an expensive method - iii.
-Information collected may be inaccurate/distorted - iv.
-Information collected may be biased
+(2 marks) It is time consuming It is an expensive method Information collected may be inaccurate/distorted iv.
+Information collected may be biased (2marks) Genetics Genetics is the scientific study of heredity and the variation of inherited characteristics.
+Advantages Information is accurate as real materials and remains are analysed.
+Information can be obtained for millions of years ago.
+Enables Historians to trace the origin of domestication and spread of crops and animals.
+Compliments other sources of History.

-(2marks)